1

 The Three Supers Complete

 Super-Intelligence: Complete.
 Every human accesses all knowledge instantly.
-Debates end in nanoseconds.
-Everyone’s right about everything because you can simulate all perspectives simultaneously.
+Debates end in nanoseconds because you can simulate all perspectives simultaneously.
 Twitter becomes tolerable.
+(Humanity’s greatest achievement, and it’s not close.)

 Super-Longevity: Solved.
-Death is like moving to Ohio - technically possible but nobody does it.
+Death is like moving to Ohio.
+Technically possible but nobody does it voluntarily.
 Some choose to die for artistic reasons.
 They get better.
 Death sues for wrongful termination.
+Case dismissed.

 Super-Wellbeing: Perfected.
 Suffering exists only in history classes.
 Students don’t believe it was real.
 “People felt bad without choosing to?
 That’s insane.”

 The last military on Earth (North Korea, obviously) finally disbands.
-They were defending against an enemy that stopped existing.
+They were defending against an enemy that stopped existing 40 years ago.
 The soldiers become interpretive dancers.
-They’re good.
+They’re surprisingly good.

 Earth’s status: Chose healing.
 Became magic.
 Next goal: befriend entropy.